openvinotoolkit/openvino/docs/Extensibility_UG/Intro.md

 A custom operation class and a new mapping frontend extension class object should be registered to be usable in OpenVINO runtime.

 > **NOTE**: This documentation is written based on the [Template extension](https://github.com/openvinotoolkit/openvino/tree/master/docs/template_extension/new), which demonstrates extension development details based on minimalistic `Identity` operation that is a placeholder for your real custom operation.
-You can review the complete code, which is fully compliable and up-to-date, to see how it works.
+You can review the complete code, which is fully compliable, to see how it works.

 To load the extensions to the `ov::Core` object, use the `ov::Core::add_extension` method, this method allows to load library with extensions or extensions from the code.